cakephp/docs/en/core-libraries/caching.rst

   memcached, also provides atomic operations.

 Regardless of the CacheEngine you choose to use, your application interacts with :php:class:`Cake\\Cache\\Cache` in a consistent manner.
 This means you can easily swap cache engines as your application grows.
-In addition to the ``Cache`` class, the :doc:`/core-libraries/helpers/cache` allows for full page caching, which can greatly improve performance as well.

 .. _cache-configuration: